Online EdD in Teaching and Adult Learning Degree

 • Technical programs

-Earn an Adult Learning Degree From an Institutionally Accredited University
+Earn Your Degree From an Accredited University

-Earning a doctorate degree in any field requires a considerable investment of time and resources.
+Earning a doctoral degree in any field requires a considerable investment of time and resources.
 Before you make the decision to enroll in this terminal degree, you should take the time to research your options.
 Use the following FAQs and answers to get started.

-§ MOU-Alumni 2000 Doctoral-Apr2024: The Alumni Scholarship for Doctoral Programs is only valid for those applicants who submit a complete application and begin a Doctoral program in April 2024.
+§ MOU-Alumni 2000 Doctoral-Dec2024: The Alumni Scholarship for Doctoral Programs is only valid for those applicants who submit a complete application and begin a Doctoral program in December 2024.
 This scholarship cannot be used in conjunction with any other GCU scholarship or awards and only applies to online and evening programs.
 Please speak to a university counselor for complete details.

 Time to Completion and Dissertation Process